 The delightful book 'Microbes of Merit' by Otto Rahn (1881-1957) is devoted to the 'many good bacteria' so valuable to us.
-It is not obsolete, and steers its reader towards factual perception and conceptual understanding of these bacteria.
+It is not obsolete; it steers its reader towards a sharp perception of these bacteria, and conveys conceptual knowledge.
 As soon as 1945, it outlines our dependence on these 'microbes of merit'.
 In their 1956 book The microbe’s contribution to biology, A. J. Kluyver and C. B. van Niel pay tribute to Otto Rahn by stating:

 Nowadays most scientists are vaguely aware that something will go wrong if somebody were to succeed in exterminating the microbe world.
 Few people, however, realize how quickly terrestrial surroundings would deteriorate, transforming our greenest pastures and our tropical forests into barren areas.
 Further disconsolate horrors of life on a microbeless earth are excellently described by Rahn in his Microbes of merit.

 Otto Rahn was Professor of bacteriology at Cornell University.
 In 1979 the genus Rahnella was named after him following the characterization of Rahnella aquatilis whose natural habitat is water.
 He is remembered at the Cornell University website for a 1932 monograph 'Physiology of Bacteria'.
 His 1939 publication 'Mathematics in Bacteriology' is believed to be the first of its kind, at least in the English language.Figure 11 of the 1946 second printing of 'Microbes of Merit'